AntonioDiaz/machine-learning-specialization/README.md

 https://www.coursera.org/learn/machine-learning/home/info

 ### Week 1: Introduction to Machine Learning
+>Welcome to the Machine Learning Specialization!
+You're joining millions of others who have taken either this or the original course, which led to the founding of Coursera, and has helped millions of other learners, like you, take a look at the exciting world of machine learning!

+__Learning Objectives__
 * Define machine learning
 * Define supervised learning
 * Define unsupervised learning